 - Rescue outside of operating hours may be available from the Grand County Sheriff- 911.
 We encourage you to carry a charged cell phone in case you need to call for assistance.

-- By accepting the terms of the uphill pass, the user acknowledges that his/her activities fall under the provisions of the Colorado Ski Safety Act as amended from time to time, and that serious injury or even death may occur with snow sports and that risk may be increased in the dark and without ski patrol, and you accept these risks.
+- By accepting the terms of your ticket or pass product, the user acknowledges that his/her activities fall under the provisions of the Colorado Ski Safety Act as amended from time to time, and that serious injury or even death may occur with snow sports and that risk may be increased in the dark and without ski patrol, and you accept these risks.